finos/common-domain-model/documentation/source/contribution.rst

 Instead of writing:

-- "Commodity Swap Follow Up w/Enum values, mapping, samples": unclear, assumes some context which not all users may have ("follow-up" from what?), no explicit benefit.
+ "Commodity Swap Follow Up w/Enum values, mapping, samples"

-Write:
+Which is unclear, assumes some context which not all users may have ("follow-up" from what?) and has no explicit benefit, write:

-- "A Commodity user of the CDM can map a set of basic Commodity attributes to represent simple Commodity derivative products."
+ "A Commodity user of the CDM can map a set of basic Commodity attributes to represent simple Commodity derivative products."

 In which some of the underlying tasks may be:

  - "Map basic Commodity enumerations"
  - "Add Commodity samples to the ingestion test pack"
  - etc.

 As a rule, a task is written in the imperative mode as an injunction to the developer, whereas a story should be written as a sentence starting with the user's profile as the subject of a verbal proposition.
 A story written in the imperative mode is more likely a task and improperly re-written.

 For instance, instead of writing:

-- "Release member contribution for DayCountFraction."
+ "Release member contribution for DayCountFraction."

 Write:

-- "A user of interest rate products is able to model products that use the ACT/364 day count convention in the CDM."
+ "A user of interest rate products is able to model products that use the ACT/364 day count convention in the CDM."

 Where the "Release" injunction is attached to a deploy-type task.